grinnell-cs/csc151-images/_eboards/eboard13-1.md

   annual ACM Technical Symposium in Computer Science Education.
     * I'll check Teams Messages from time to time.
     * You will have subs on Wednesday and Friday.
+* Many people struggled on MP3.
+I count 18 I's and 5 missing assignments.
+    * Please read the guidance for R and try to start by shooting for
+      R. (Sometimes it's easier than others.)
+    * Please reach out for help!
+    * Please use the evening tutors.
+* I have posted a redo for MP3.

 ### Upcoming activities